Lienz

 Lienz (/de/; Southern Bavarian: Lianz) is a medieval town in the Austrian state of Tyrol.
 It is the administrative centre of the Lienz district, which covers all of East Tyrol.
 The municipality also includes the cadastral subdivision of Patriasdorf.

 Geography

 Lienz is located at the confluence of the rivers Isel and Drava in the Eastern Alps, between the Hohe Tauern mountain range in the north (including the Schober and Kreuzeck groups), and the Gailtal Alps in the south.
 It is connected with Winklern in Carinthia by the Iselsberg Pass.
-The neighboring municipality of Leisach marks the easternmost point of the Puster Valley.
+The neighbouring municipality of Leisach marks the easternmost point of the Puster Valley.

+Lienz is on the foot of one of the largest alpine megafans in the Alps or globally, 350 m high and 2.5 km in radius, with a typical gradient of 14%.
+It emanates from a small steep side-valley with a failing crest, of less than twice its area, thus suggesting origins in one or a few catastrophic events.

-By the consistent growth of the city, some smaller villages around – though officially municipalities in their own right – are now widely considered to be suburbs of Lienz.
+By the continuing growth of the city, some smaller villages around – though officially municipalities in their own right – are now widely considered to be suburbs of Lienz.
 Those suburbs comprise: